tchang46343/Coeus-Systems-Inc.-/README.md

 - This screen shot demonstrates the ability for the customer to post new inventory items to the database.
 - As seen in the example data was entered into the required fields and then the server sent a fetch request to POST the data.

-## Coeus System Inc Pitch Summary:

-As a result, the benefit of using Coeus System Inc is to provide a single point inventory management system.
-As an added benefit the application data exists in the cloud, which in turn lets the customers have complete visibility to their products.
-As the application continues to develop, new features can be added to suit the customer's needs such as statical analysis, low inventory level notifications, and forecasting growth.

 ## Technology Languages Used: